Dr Chuanli Zang

 Dr Chuanli Zang works here with Professor Simon Liversedge on a grant supported by Economic and Social Research Council.

 Chuanli started her academic career at the Academy of Psychology and Behavior, Tianjin Normal University, China where she received her PhD in Psychology (2010).
-During her studies, she received a China Scholarship Council (CSC) grant to allow her to work with Professor Liversedge in the School of Psychology and Computer Science , University of Southampton for a year (2009-2010).
-Since then she has been a Visiting Academic at the University of Southampton.
-After her PhD, she started her position at Tianjin Normal University as a lecturer (2010) and later became an Associate Professor (2013).
-From 2016 to 2017, she obtained a CSC grant to support a collaborative research visit to the UK to continue her collaboration with Professor Liversedge.
+During her Ph.D., she received a China Scholarship Council (CSC) grant to allow her to work with Professor Simon Liversedge at the University of Southampton for a year (2009-2010).
+After her PhD, Chuanli took a Lectureship position at Tianjin Normal University (2010) and has received successive promotions to her current position.
+From 2016 to 2017, she was awarded a further CSC grant to support a second collaborative research visit to the UK to continue her collaboration with Professor Liversedge.
 Based on this research, in 2018, Chuanli and Simon were awarded a 4 year grant from the Economic and Social Research Council and Chuanli has been funded to work in the UK on this project since that point.

 - Ph.D.
 Tianjin Normal University, Tianjin, China, 2010

 - M.Ed.
 Tianjin Normal University, Tianjin, China, 2007